iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.1.00.005_01/report.md

 > This app doesn't work for me because when I was with waiting for the doctor the app stop<br> :date: __2019-11-20 03:32:03__

 > The Now Clinic is supposed to provide services aside from or in place of the urgent care.
 I've had two different doc's tell me that I need to go into an UC for a simple follow up AFTER I've already been there and the UC instructed me to follow up with the NOW CLINIC provider!
 PLUS I don't get money back even though the N C Doc's turn me away within 60 sec of logging on.
 There is no one monitoring this so no way to complain or request a refund.
 This is a Waste Of Time and Money!<br> :date: __2019-11-11 02:33:43__

-> There's a message button, but doesn't work.
-Cannot select the provider to message them like it says you can.
-Please correct<br> :date: __2019-01-29 17:23:33__